Previous dayFebruary 3, 2026Next day

 13.9 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 10 km N of Ringling, Oklahoma on February 3, 2026, with origin time 23:15 UTC.
-The hypocenter lay at 13.9 km, placing this in the shallow crustal category.
+A magnitude 2.4 seismic event took place 10 km N of Ringling, Oklahoma on February 3, 2026 at 23:15 UTC.
+The event originated approximately 13.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 34.270°, -97.592°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 34.270°N, -97.592°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03